Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ASSIVE} multi-user (MU) multiple-input multiple-output (MIMO) is widely believed to be a key technology for fifth-generation (5G) wireless systems~\cite{larsson14-02a,Marzetta10}.
-The idea of massive MU-MIMO is to equip the base-station (BS) with hundreds or thousands of antenna elements while serving tens of users in the same time-frequency resource.
-Such large antenna arrays enable extremely fine-grained beamforming in the uplink (users transmit to the BS) and in the downlink (BS transmits to the users), which offers improved spectral efficiency compared to traditional, small-scale MIMO technology.
+\IEEEPARstart{M}{ASSIVE} multi-user (MU) multiple-input multiple-output (MIMO) will be a key technology in fifth-generation (5G) wireless systems~\cite{LETM2014,Marzetta10}.
+The idea of massive MU-MIMO is to equip the base-station (BS) with hundreds of antenna elements while serving tens of user equipments (UEs) in the same time-frequency resource.
+Such large antenna arrays enable extremely fine-grained beamforming in the uplink (UEs transmit to the BS) and in the downlink (BS transmits to the UEs), which offers superior spectral efficiency compared to traditional, small-scale MIMO technology that use only a few antennas at the BS.